steven-exarcos/pass-documentation/developer-documentation/pass-docker/README.md

 Refer to [PASS Docker Testing InvenioRDM](./invenio-rdm.md) for instructions managing a local test InvenioRDM instance that will communicate with `pass-docker`.

+**Note this configuration for deposit services and InvenioRDM is for local testing only and is not intended for production.**

 First, start the local test InvenioRDM and add the `Access token` to the appropriate `env` file by following the steps highlighted in [PASS Docker Testing InvenioRDM](./invenio-rdm.md).

 After the InvenioRDM service is up and running, run the following commands in the `pass-docker` directory: